biobakery/MetaPhlAn/README.md

 python ../mpa3src/extract_markers.py --mpa_pkl ../db_v20/mpa_v20_m200.pkl --ifn_markers db_markers/all_markers.fasta --clade s__Bacteroides_caccae --ofn_markers db_markers/s__Bacteroides_caccae.markers.fasta
 ```

 Note that the "all_markers.fasta" file consists can be reused for extracting other reference genomes.
 This step will take around 1 minute.
+This step can skipped if you do not need to add the reference genomes to the phylogenetic tree.

 Step 5.
-Now, you can run MetaPhlAn3_Strainer for building the tree:
+Build the tree:

 ```
 #!python